simonwa2/F3X-Timing-System/piCAMTracker/PiCAMTracker Configuration.md

 To connect to the piCAMTracker unit:
 * turn power on
 * open VNC Viewer on your computer
-* enter the hostname (e.g BaseA) or IP address (e.g. 192.168.0.22) of your picamTracker unit in the VNC address bar
+* enter the hostname (e.g CamA) or IP address (e.g. 192.168.0.22) of your picamTracker unit in the VNC address bar
 * VNC Viewer will attempt to conenct to the unit.
 You will be prompted for the login name and password.
 The login name is "pi" and the password is "pct" unless you changed it.
 * VNC Viewer will then show the Raspberry Pi window and you can control it from your computer.
 * Note that the camera view from piCAMTracker is not shown in VNC.